zillerium/tim/README.md

   * Block Consensus Miner
   * Challenger

 Mining on the public tim network is a easy task and it requires a medium sized computer and good quality internet.
-If you have low bandwidth internet, you can choose to run consensus mining and challenger mining.
+If you have high bandwidth internet, you can choose to run consensus mining and/or challenger node.
 For information on such a setup, please consult the
 [TimMining subreddit](https://www.reddit.com/r/TIMMining/) and the [Tim miner](https://github.com/jollysean/cpp-tim)
 repository.